Begench-Han/Begench-Han.github.io/aboutme.md

 - **Web3 Eco-Friendly App:** Developed a Web3 application that enables users to submit proof of their eco-friendly activities to earn rewards, which can be redeemed for green products offered at discounted prices.

 - **New Parent-Friendly Web App:** Worked on designing a simple and accessible web app for new parents using Figma.
 It offers easy navigation and essential parenting tips.
 The app's goal is to support parents with straightforward, practical resources.

-- **Neural Machine Translation:** I worked on creating different models, including LSTM, LSTM with Attention, and Transformer, to translate between German and English.
-For this, I used the Multi30k dataset which provides a rich collection of German-English pairs.

-- **Semantic Segmentation:** Developed a specialized Fully Convolutional Network (FCN) to identify and segment 20 distinct object categories in images.
-I trained and tested this using the detailed PASCAL VOC 2011 dataset.

-- **Image Classification:** Crafted a CNN model specifically for classifying images into different categories.
-I utilized the popular CIFAR-10 dataset to train and validate the model's performance.

 ### AWARDS